gitlabform/gitlabform/docs/upgrade.md

       remove_other_approval_rules: false
 ```

-New config syntax supported as of GitLabForm v3.4.0:
+Update to new config syntax supported as of GitLabForm v3.4.0:

 ```yaml
 config_version: 4